mntnorv/to_lua/README.md

 ## Custom objects

-Custom objects can define `as_lua` method.
+Custom objects can define the `as_lua` method.
 The return value will be serialized with `to_lua`.
 Example:

 ```ruby
 class CustomObject